Home Blog GDPR Compliance for Fintech Startups: A Comprehensive Guide

 • Training records for employees and third-party partners

-By maintaining comprehensive documentation, FinTech startups can demonstrate their commitment to data protection and be prepared for potential audits or investigations by supervisory authorities.
+By maintaining comprehensive documentation and using mechanisms such as a GDPR compliance dashboard for monitoring and reporting, FinTech startups can demonstrate their commitment to data protection and be prepared for potential audits or investigations by supervisory authorities.

 Conclusion